-The imagery is the first and the last thing people see and remember when viewing an ad, social media post or other marketing materials.
-When approaching photography for the City of Durham, it is important to remember the goal of portraying Durham as a leading city in providing an excellent and sustainable quality of life.
+Photography is an important element for a brand’s identity.
+Imagery is the first and the last thing people see and remember when viewing an ad, social media post, or other marketing materials.
+When using photography in City communications, it's important to remember the goal of portraying Durham as a leading city in providing an excellent and sustainable quality of life.

 Photos captured and used by the City of Durham should be lifestyle photographs, if possible, that capture people and places in natural situations and real-life events in an artistic manner.